vjoel/tupelo/README.md

 * take - search the space for matching tuples, waiting if none found, removing the tuple if found

-* pulse - write and take the tuple; readers see it, but it cannot be taken
+* pulse - write and take the tuple; readers see it, but it cannot be taken (nto a classical tuplespace operation)

 These operations have a few variations (wait vs nowait) and options (timeouts).

 Transactions and optimistic concurrency
 --------------------

 Transactions combine operations into a group that take effect at the same instant in (logical) time, isolated from other transactions.

-However, it may take some time (both real and logical) to prepare the transaction: to find tuples that match the criteria of the read and take operations.
+However, it may take some time to prepare the transaction.
+This is true in terms of both real time (clock and process) and logical tiem (global sequence of operations).
+Preparing a transaction means finding tuples that match the criteria of the read and take operations.
 Finding tuples may require searching (locally) for tuples, or waiting for new tuples to be written by others.
 Also, the transaction may fail even after matching tuples are found (when another process takes tuples of interest).
 Then the transaction needs to be prepared again.
-Once prepared, transaction is sent to all clients, where it may either succeed (globally) or fail (for the same reason as before--someone else grabbed our tuples).
+Once prepared, transaction is sent to all clients, where it may either succeed (in all clients) or fail (for the same reason as before--someone else grabbed one of our tuples).
 If it fails, then the preparation can begin again.
 A transaction guarantees that, when it completes, all the operations were performed on the tuples at the same logical time.
 It does not guarantee that the world stands still while one process is inside the `transaction {...}` block.

 Transactions are not just about batching up operations into a more efficient package (though you can do that with the #batch api).
 A transaction makes the combined operations execute atomically: the transaction finishes only when all of its operations can be successfully performed.
 Writes and pulses can always succeed, but takes and reads only succeed if the tuples exist.

 Transactions give you a means of optimistic locking: the transaction proceeds in a way that depends on preconditions.
 See example/increment.rb for a very simple example.
 Not only can you make a transaction depend on the existence of a tuple, you can make the effect of the transaction a function of existing tuples (see example/transaction-logic.rb and example/broker-optimistic.rb).

-If you prefer classical tuplespace locking, you can simply take / write lock tuples.
+If you prefer classical tuplespace locking, you can simply use certain tuples as locks, using take/write to lock/unlock them.
 See the examples.
 If you have a lot of contention and want to avoid the thundering herd, see example/lock-mgr-with-queue.rb.

 If an optimistic transaction fails (for example, it is trying to take a tuple, but the tuple has just been taken by another transaction), then the transaction block is re-executed, possibly waiting for new matches to the templates.
 Application code must be aware of the possible re-execution of the block.
 This is better explained in the examples...

-ACID -- Atomic and Isolated are enforced by the transactions; Consistency is enforced by the sequencer (each client's copy of the space is the deterministic result of the same sequence of operations); Durability is optional, but can be provided by the archiver (to be implemented) or other clients.
+Tupelo transactions are ACID in the following sense.
+They are Atomic and Isolated -- this is enforced by the transaction processing in each client.
+Consistency is enforced by the underlying message sequencer (each client's copy of the space is the deterministic result of the same sequence of operations).
+Durability is optional, but can be provided by the archiver (to be implemented) or other clients.

 On the CAP spectrum, tupelo tends towards consistency.

-These transactions do not require two-phase commit, because they are less powerful than general transactions.
+Tupelo transactions do not require two-phase commit, because they are less powerful than general transactions.
 Each client has enough information to decide (in the same way as all other clients) whether the transaction succeeds or fails.
-This imposes a limitation on transactions over subspaces...
+This has performance advantages, but imposes some limitations on transactions over subspaces that are known to one client but not another.

 Advantages